-In the instrumental period, teleconnections associated with ENSO are well known to vary on decadal to multi-decadal timescales (e.g. Ashcroft et al., 2016; He et al., 2013; Jin et al., 2016; Lee & Ha, 2015; Wang Q. et al., 2019).
+In the instrumental period, teleconnections associated with ENSO are well known to vary on decadal to multi-decadal timescales (e.g., He et al., 2013; Lee and Ha, 2015; Ashcroft et al., 2016; Jin et al., 2016; Wang et al., 2019).
 Yun and Timmermann (2018) found that decadal variations in teleconnections between ENSO and the Indian monsoon did not extend beyond what would be expected from a stochastic process.
-Many observed decadal changes in teleconnections in the instrumental period are consistent with a shift to more central Pacific El Niño events (Evtushevsky et al., 2018; Yeh et al., 2018; Yu & Sun, 2018; Zhao & Wang, 2019).
-Effects of the PDV (Kwon et al. 2013; Wang S. et al., 2014; Dong et al., 2018) and the AMV (Kayano et al., 2019) can also modulate ENSO teleconnections, and affect the frequency of CP versus EP events (Ashok et al., 2007).
+Many observed decadal changes in teleconnections in the instrumental period are consistent with a shift to more central Pacific El Niño events (Evtushevsky et al., 2018; Yeh et al., 2018; Yu and Sun, 2018; Zhao and Wang, 2019).
+Effects of the PDV (Kwon et al. 2013; S. Wang et al., 2014; Dong et al., 2018) and the AMV (Kayano et al., 2019) can also modulate ENSO teleconnections, and affect the frequency of CP versus EP events (Ashok et al., 2007).
 Chiodi and Harrison (2015) found that teleconnections over the most recent decades are broadly consistent with those over the last 100 years.
-Variability in teleconnections can also occur on timescales longer than characteristic PDV timescales (e.g. Gallant et al., 2013).
+Variability in teleconnections can also occur on timescales longer than characteristic PDV timescales (e.g., Gallant et al., 2013).

 In summary, there is medium confidence that both ENSO amplitude and the frequency of high-magnitude events since 1950 are higher than over the period from 1850 as far back as 1400, but low confidence that they are outside the range of variability over periods prior to 1400, or higher than the average of the Holocene as a whole.
 Overall, there is no indication of a recent sustained shift in ENSO or associated features such as the Walker Circulation, or in teleconnections associated with these, being beyond the range of variability on decadal to millennial timescales.
 A high proportion of El Niño events in the last 20–30 years has been based in the central, rather than eastern Pacific, but there is low confidence that this represents a long-term change.

-Indian Ocean Basin and dipole modes
+Indian Ocean Basin and Dipole Modes

-AR5 did not provide an assessment of the Indian Ocean Dipole (IOD) records based on paleo reconstructions.
+The AR5 did not provide an assessment of the Indian Ocean Dipole (IOD) records based on paleo reconstructions.
 For the instrumental era, AR5 reported that there were no trends in the IOD behaviour.
 However, the strength of the Indian Ocean Basin-wide (IOB) mode, quantified by the basin-scale averaged SST index, increased in all assessed periods except 1979–2012, but the AR5 neither quantified trends nor provided a confidence statement.